Table of Contents

 Decreased nutrition

-Since the distillation process eradicates the minerals out, this means that even the healthy ones will be gone.
-This will not hurt you if you eat a balanced diet though!
-If you get the nutrients you need in the food you eat, not having any good minerals in your water should be just fine.
+Since the distillation process eradicates the minerals, even the healthy ones will be gone.
+This will not hurt you if you eat a balanced diet, though!
+Not having any good minerals in your water should be fine if you get the nutrients you need in the food you eat.

 Bland taste